Frequently Asked Questions About Wrongful Death Cases

-Losing a loved one to someone else's carelessness can be jarring and fill you with grief.
+Losing a loved one to someone else’s carelessness can be jarring and fill you with grief.
 It is hard to think clearly about legal matters when you are trying to come to terms with such a significant loss.
-However, there are legal actions you can take to uphold the deceased's rights.
+However, there are legal actions you can take to uphold the rights of the deceased.
 Claims of wrongful death can help you obtain retribution for the loss of your loved one.
 At Wyatt Law Firm, we believe that you should be well informed about wrongful death cases and what to expect if you choose to pursue it.

 What Is A Wrongful Death Claim And What Does It Entail?

-If someone dies because of negligence, carelessness, or over fault of another person, their loved ones can file a wrongful death lawsuit.
-Companies, businesses, or individuals can all be at fault if they are the cause of death of a certain individual.
+If someone dies because of negligence, carelessness or fault due to another person, their loved ones can file a wrongful death lawsuit.
+Companies, businesses, or individuals can all be at fault if they are the cause of death for a certain individual.
 Wrongful death lawsuits seek reparation for the suffering loved ones of the deceased.

 Who Can File A Claim In A Wrongful Death Case?